mri-ihg/EVAdb/doc/readme_web_application.txt

 		       |
 		       |---snvedit                       |
 		       |
-		       |---test

-Copy all files in 'LIMS'       to the 'solexa' folder.
-Copy all files in 'management' to the 'snvedit' folder.
+		       |---snv-hg19p

-Copy all files in 'user'       to the 'test' folder.
+Copy all files in 'cgi-bin'   to the 'mysql' folder.

-cp LIMS/* /srv/www/cgi-bin/mysql/solexa/.
-cp management/* /srv/www/cgi-bin/mysql/snvedit/.
-cp user/* /srv/www/cgi-bin/mysql/test/.
+cp -r cgi-bin/* /srv/www/cgi-bin/mysql/.

 The paths of the directories are defined at top of the Snv.pm file and can be modified.